guyuehuo/opendock/docs/source/docking_basic.rst

 .. warning::

-  We strongly advice you against using PDB format for preparing small molecules, since it does not contain information about bond connections.
+  We strongly advice you using PDB format for preparing small molecules.
 Please don't forget to always check the protonation state of your molecules before docking.
-Your success can sometimes hang by just an hydrogen atom.
+  You may also use the script prepare_receptor4.py in MGLTools (https://ccsb.scripps.edu/mgltools/downloads/) for ligand preparation.

 .. code-block:: bash